rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

 ## Vote often.

-## A vote for me is a vote against Marcus' tyranny.
+## A vote for RSnake is a vote against Marcus' tyranny.